boost-ext/sml/doc/index.md

 ###Acknowledgements
 * Thanks to Christophe Henry for a great [Boost.MSM - eUML](http://www.boost.org/doc/libs/1_60_0/libs/msm/doc/HTML/ch03s04.html) library
 * Thanks to Vicente J. Botet Escriba for useful suggestions how to improve Boost.MSM-lite
+* Thanks to [Ulenspiegel](https://github.com/Ulenspiegel) for insuring the quality of the library!
+* Thanks to [feltech](https://github.com/feltech) for improvements and bug fixes